 Skip to it during National School Sport Week at Home

-England Boxing is to join the Youth Sport Trust to help young people and families up and down the country engage in a week of virtual sporting challenges next month.
+England Boxing is to join the Youth Sport Trust to help young people and families up and down the country engage in a week of virtual sporting challenges this week.

 With young people set to miss out on a school sport day this summer, the Youth Sport Trust’s annual National School Sport Week campaign is this year being opened up to parents and families and reinvented as National School Sport Week at Home.

 Taking place from 20th June to 26th June, the UK-wide campaign will give families, communities, schools and sports clubs the chance to capture the enjoyment, competition and camaraderie they have been missing out on during weeks of school closures and social distancing.